darrenyang0116/Global-fishing-vessel-watch/Readme.md

 # Global-fishing-vessel-watch
-This is my tutorial on building a [!website](http://www.chyangdesign.com) to monitor fishing vessel activity on the [No-take zones](http://www.protectplanetocean.org/introduction/introbox/glossary/glossary/introduction-item.html#notake).
+This is my tutorial on building a <a href="http://www.chyangdesign.com/" target="_blank">website</a> to monitor fishing vessel activity on the [No-take zones](http://www.protectplanetocean.org/introduction/introbox/glossary/glossary/introduction-item.html#notake).

 1. [Intent](Intent.md)
 2. [Sketch](Quick_sketches.md)